Rise accessibility best practices

 Heading hierarchy

-The following heading levels are assigned for the following fields and blocks:
+The following heading levels are automatically assigned for the following fields and blocks, and cannot be changed:

 Heading 1